 Establishing a continuum of points, including bonus points for early exiters, will recognize schools for continuing to work with ELs to ensure they reach the needed language proficiency to participate fully in the classroom with their peers as quickly as possible.

 As noted above, South Dakota’s districts vary widely in the number of ELs they serve.
-Any school meeting an n size of 10 will be held accountable and receive points based on the performance of its students for the ELP indicator.
-If a school in a district does not meet the EL n size of 10 over three years, but the district as a whole served 10 or more ELs over three years, that school will receive the percentage of points earned at the district level for the indicator.
-If a district had ELs in the three years considered but did not meet the n size of 10 in those three years, the points for the ELP indicator will be redistributed to the academic indicators.
-In this way, SD DOE will be able to hold the maximum number of districts accountable for the growth of their EL students.
+Any school meeting an N size of 10 in the current year will be held accountable and receive points based on the performance of its students for the ELP indicator.
+If a school in a district does not meet the EL N size of 10 in the current year, but the district as a whole served 10 or more ELs in the current year, that school will receive a percentage of points based on all EL students in the district.
+If a district did not meet the N size of 10 in the current year, the points for the ELP indicator will be evenly redistributed to the academic indicators.
+At the elementary and middle school levels, these academic indicators are student performance and student progress.
+At the high school level, the points are redistributed to the student performance, college and career readiness, and on-time graduation indicators.
+In this way, SD DOE will be able to hold the maximum number of schools accountable for the growth of their EL students.